What is allergic contact dermatitis?

 Contact allergy often persists lifelong so it is essential to identify the allergen and avoid touching it.
 Dermatitis may recur on re-exposure to the allergen.

 - Some allergens are more difficult to avoid than others, with airborne allergens being a particular problem (eg epoxy resin, compositae pollen).

 - The longer a person suffers from severe allergic contact dermatitis, the longer it will take to clear after the diagnosis is made and the cause detected.

-- The dermatitis may clear up on avoidance of contact with the allergen, but sometimes it persists indefinitely, eg chromate allergy.
+- Dermatitis may clear up on avoidance of contact with the allergen, but sometimes it persists indefinitely, for example, chromate allergy.